A Guide to Test Metrics for Functional & Automation Testing

 • Formula: (The Number of Automated Test Cases / Total Number of Test Cases) * 100

-• Why It Matters: When the automation scope is high, a significant part of the testing process is automated, which can shorten the test, eliminate manual work, and make the test more reliable.
-However, because not all tests offer easy automation, it is essential to find a balance between the two types of testing.
+• Why It Matters: Since a high automation scope allows automating a large chunk of testing, it shortens the test, eliminates manual work, and increases the reliability of a test.
+However, all tests do not lend themselves to easy automation, thus it is critical to find a balance between the two different types of testing.

 2. Execution Time: Test execution time measures the total time taken to execute automated tests.
 This metric is crucial for understanding the efficiency of the automation suite.